This post was originally published in April, 2020. Last updated: December 14, 2020.

 Especially when displayed at the point of sale, video is an extremely powerful marketing asset.
 Adding videos to your product pages enables you to take the shopping experience to the next level - you can showcase your products in a more engaging manner and present them in a better light.
 Videos can also help you enable a more informed shopping experience.
 Remember what I said earlier?
 A picture is worth a thousand words, and a video - 1.8 million per minute.

 So, it is actually very simple - if you add videos to your product pages, you’ll drive more customer engagement and gain more sales.

-Until recently, if a Shopify merchant wanted to add videos to their product pages, they had to use a third-party app, or embed custom code.
+Until March 2020, if a Shopify merchant wanted to add videos to their product pages, they had to use a third-party app, or embed custom code.
 But things have changed.
 On March 14, 2020, Shopify officially announced that they now offer built-in support for videos.
 This means that you can upload videos directly to your product pages and it is just as easy as uploading images.
 Read more: Shopify, Bring Product Pages to Life with Built-In Support for 3D Models and Video

 3D models: The power of “Try Before You Buy”, turning your living room into a showroom, and more